jayalane/go-dedup-count/README.md

 Call "GetDups" and get the map of dups.

-Call "Add" with a string and it will be added to the maps eventually.
+Call "Set" with a string key and interface{} value and it will be added to the maps (not instantly).

 *Who owns this code?*